koolgax99/straw-hat-coders/README.md

 # straw-hat-coders
 Let's make depression a thing of the past.
-We're in this together
+We're in this together.